YOUR FIRST VISIT

 Bible Study and Sunday School for 3-Year-Olds through 6th Grade are held every

 Sunday from 9:15 AM to 10:15 AM.

 Worship at St. John’s is liturgical in nature.
 That means that it follows a pattern for worship that has been used by the Christian church for thousands of years.
 You can expect that there will be hymns and songs, prayers, readings from God's Word, and a sermon.

-Our services are conveniently printed out in a service folder so that it's easy to follow along.
+Our one hour services are conveniently printed out in a service folder so that it's easy to follow along.